A British postal scandal ruined hundreds of lives. The government plans to try to right those wrongs

 To date, just 95 convictions have been overturned, Post Office minister Kevin Hollinrake said.

-A government minister claimed this moment of reckoning has long been coming.
-But it was turbo-charged by a four-part TV docudrama that aired Jan.
+A government minister claimed this moment of reckoning has been long coming.
+But it was turbocharged by a four-part television docudrama that aired Jan.
 1 and fueled public outrage that led to days of bruising headlines about the scandal and sparked a swift response by lawmakers.

 The ITV show, “Mr. Bates vs the Post Office,” told the story of branch manager Alan Bates, played by Toby Jones, who has spent nearly two decades trying to expose the scandal and exonerate his peers.